Building at the intersection of finance & intelligence.

 Tools built where capital meets code.

-Four production platforms I built to do deal work better — pharmacy M&A, multi-vertical deal origination, SMB tax intelligence, and family-office portfolio monitoring.
+Three production platforms I built to do deal work better — SMB tax intelligence, pharmacy M&A, and multi-vertical deal origination.
 Proof of the edge, not the day job.

 01